EWhite613/remove-markdown/README.md

 ```

 Stripping list headers will retain any list characters (`*, -, +, (digit).`).
+## Contributing
+Feel free to submit PR's of any work
 ## Credits
 Code is based on [Remove Markdown] (https://github.com/stiang/remove-markdown) by Stian Grytøyr
 ## Credits - Credits